fac-12/CourtauldInstitute/README.md

 1. Clone this Repo.
 2. `cd` into the CourtauldInstitute folder
 3. Run `> npm install` to install all dependencies
-4. Create a local database
+4. You can use the heroku database or set up your own.
-5. Create a config.env file in the repo folder with your database url in this format:`DATABASE_URL = postgres://[yourusername]:[yourpassword]@localhost:5432/[yourdbname]`
+5. Create a config.env file in the repo folder with your database url in this format:`DATABASE_URL = postgres://[yourusername]:[yourpassword]@localhost:5432/[yourdbname]` or with the heroku url we send in private message
-6. Run `> npm run buildDB` to build the test database
+6. Run `> npm run buildDB` to build the test database if using a local database.
 7. Run `> npm run dev` Two servers should start up and our browser will automatically load the application.

 ## Tech Stack